phisigmapiunc/phisigmapiunc.com/README.md

 3. Run `npm install` to install the node packages
 4. Copy the `URL` and `ANON` `PUBLIC` Key from the [Project Page](https://app.supabase.com/project/_/settings/api).

-5. Place them in a new file in this directory called `.env.local` in this format:
+5. Place them in a new file in this directory called `.env.local` with the contents:

 ```text
 NEXT_PUBLIC_SUPABASE_URL=<URL you copied>